 For a shortcut, you can make this wood sorrel sugar syrup ahead of time.

-If you do so, omit the lemon zest because it will be too intense; otherwise; instead just use the sweetened fruit juice.
+If so, omit the lemon zest because it will be too intense; otherwise, use the sweetened fruit juice.
 You could substitute sugar with honey if you'd prefer it that way!

 Instructions